Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Conclusion

 \section{Conclusion}

-In this work, we introduce PanomMOCC, a comprehensive panoramic multimodal occupancy prediction dataset designed to support robust and fine-grained 3D scene understanding across diverse scenes.
-To effectively exploit multimodal information, we further propose VoxelHound, a multimodal occupancy prediction framework tailored for efficient feature alignment and fusion.
-VoxelHound leverages complementary cues from different modalities while maintaining strong geometric and semantic consistency.
+In this work, we introduce PanoMMOcc, a real-world panoramic multimodal occupancy dataset for quadruped robots, supporting fine-grained 3D scene understanding across diverse environments.
+We further propose VoxelHound, a panoramic multimodal occupancy framework that efficiently aligns and fuses complementary cues while preserving geometric and semantic consistency.
+Together, PanoMMOcc and VoxelHound facilitate the systematic study of panoramic multimodal occupancy perception for quadruped robots.

-\textbf{Future Work.} We plan to extend this framework to additional downstream tasks and explore more scalable multimodal fusion strategies.